 His work is strongly rooted in Art History and its modernist champions, while nurturing an approach to basic science, from behavioural neurosciences, to physics and acoustics, but also alchemy, science fiction, existing and non-existent optical treatises, etc. Nonetheless, what essentially gives many of his works a peculiar characteristic is Estrela´s repeated use of images from nature and landscapes, and their connection with varied technology of recording and reproduction, sometimes explored to the limits of legibility and denaturation.

-Since 2007, Alexandre Estrela is the director and programmer of the studio Oporto, a non-profit screening room located in Lisboa.
+Since 2007, Alexandre Estrela is the director and programmer of a non-profit art venue in Lisbon called Oporto.